LennaHammer/English/EVP/out/words_adjective.md

 ## 1115. incredible ## adjective
 /ɪnˈkred.ə.bəl/ NOT BELIEVE
 [B2]impossible, or very difficult, to believe
-- It seems incredible that no one complained.
+- `It` seems incredible `that` no one complained.

 ## 1116. independent ## adjective
 /ˌɪn.dɪˈpen.dənt/ NOT INFLUENCED
 [B2]not influenced or controlled in any way by other people, events or things
-- an independent inquiry/organization
+- an independent `inquiry`/`organization`
-- The group is independent of any political party.
+- The group is independent `of` any political party.

 ## 1117. independent ## adjective
 /ˌɪn.dɪˈpen.dənt/ NOT RULED
 [B2]An independent country is not governed or ruled by another country.
-- Belize became fully independent from Britain in 1981.
+- Belize became fully independent `from` Britain in 1981.
 - Tibet, once an independent country, is now part of China.

 ## 1118. industrial ## adjective